Summary of Significant Accounting Policies

-The Company’s significant accounting policies are disclosed in the audited consolidated financial statements for the year ended December 31, 2019 and the notes thereto, which are included in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2019, filed with the U.S. Securities and Exchange Commission (“SEC”) on March 12, 2020 (the “Annual Report”), and there have been no material changes during the nine months ended September 30, 2020.
+The Company’s significant accounting policies are disclosed in the audited consolidated financial statements for the year ended December 31, 2017 and the notes thereto, which are included in the Company’s prospectus that forms a part of the Company’s Registration Statement on Form S-1 (File No. 333-225194), which was filed with the Securities and Exchange Commission (“SEC”) pursuant to Rule 424 on June 21, 2018 (the “Prospectus”), have had no material changes during the three and six months ended June 30, 2018.

 Basis of Presentation and Consolidation